illusivegit/Opentelemetry_Observability_Lab/docs/nginx-proxy-pass-options.md

     ...
 ```

-Since Flask expects `/api/tasks`, we should send `/api/tasks` from Nginx.
+Since Flask expects `/api/tasks`, Nginx should send `/api/tasks`.
 Option 1 does exactly that.

 ---